gbv/jskos-server/README.md

 #### DatabaseAccessError
 Status code 500.
 Will be returned if the database is not available or if the current database request failed with an unknown error.

+#### DatabaseInconsistencyError
+Status code 500.
+Will be returned if there is an inconsistency issue with our database.
+Please [contact us](https://coli-conc.gbv.de/contact/) with the full error message if this occurs!

 #### ConfigurationError
 Status code 500.
 Will be returned if there is an error in the configuration that prevents the application from working correctly.